NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about general contractor license requirements in Idaho.

-Illinois does not issue a statewide general contractor license.
-Licensing is handled by local jurisdictions, such as the City of Chicago Department of Buildings.
+Illinois does not issue a statewide general contractor license — there’s no single Illinois general contractor license that covers the whole state.
+Instead, licensing is handled by local jurisdictions, such as the City of Chicago Department of Buildings.

-In Chicago, a general contractor license is required for most construction, alteration, repair or demolition work.
+In Chicago, what contractors often call a Chicago G.C. license is required for most construction, alteration, repair or demolition work.
 Applicants must submit a statement of financial solvency, proof of general liability insurance and workers’ compensation insurance if they have employees.

-You’ll also need to verify your business structure, provide ownership details and pay the corresponding license fee:
+You’ll also need to verify your business structure, provide ownership details and pay the corresponding license fee.
+Check the City of Chicago Department of Buildings for current class fees, which vary by license class.

 Required business insurance in Illinois: